Intelligence Agents FAQ

 Do I have to enable position management?

-No. All four features (break-even, trailing, time-decay, TP ladder) are disabled by default.
-You can run an agent with none of them enabled and the trade's original SL and TP will simply run to completion.
+No. All four protections (break-even, trailing, time-decay, profit ladder) are off by default.
+You can run an agent with none of them enabled — the trade's original stop and target run to completion.

 Yes.
-Every feature is independently toggleable.
-Enable only break-even, only trailing, only time-decay, only TP ladder, or any combination.
+Every protection is independently toggleable.
+Enable only break-even, only trailing, only one ladder, or any combination.

 Will trailing stop ever move my stop backwards?

-No. The ratchet guard ensures all SL changes must improve the floor.
-If a proposed trailing floor is worse than your current SL, the change is skipped.
+Never.
+Every protection refuses to move the stop in the wrong direction.
+If a proposed trailing move is worse than your current stop, the change is skipped.

-What happens if ATR data is unavailable for ATR-based trailing?
+What happens if volatility data is briefly unavailable for an

-The trailing stop safely skips that cycle with a warning log.
-It resumes on the next cycle when ATR is available.
-Applying a trailing move without a valid volatility bound is dangerous, so the system chooses to wait.
+That cycle is skipped safely.
+The trail resumes on the next cycle when data is available.
+Applying a trailing move without valid volatility data is dangerous, so the agent waits.

 How does time-decay interact with trailing stop?

-Can the TP ladder close my entire position?
+Can the profit ladder close my entire position?

 What happens if I save while the agent was edited somewhere else?